Today we are having fun making paper poinsettias! Since Christmas is near we are turning them into fun paper flower poinsettia wreaths!

 There are so many lovely ways to decorate for the holiday season.

 This paper poinsettia wreath is no exception.
-Afterall, poinsettias are THE Christmas flower.
+After all, poinsettias are THE Christmas flower, and we love making all sorts of fun paper flower crafts.

-We even made it super easy by including a free paper poinsettia flower template!
+We even made it a super easy craft idea by including a free paper poinsettia flower template!

 This post may contain affiliate links.
 That means if you click a link a make a purchase, we may earn a small commission at no cost to you.
 You can read our full disclosure here.